 The growing season is at an end and after long consideration I have chosen my favourite flower from the new seeds that I have never grown before.
 I have gone for Didiscus for its beautiful form and colour.
 It is still in flower now at the end of October.
 This plant is aptly named as it is indeed disc shaped and both flower and foliage are lacy.
 The seeds I bought are mixed colours but the only one to perform for me was the beautiful blue.
 This years flowers are still blooming and although I scattered a few seeds in the pot I think the chickens have already taken them.
 I have brought the pot indoors and sown a few more seeds.
 After a long chicken less interval I have introduced five chickens into the garden and so must now learn to think differently about seedlings.
 I had sown a pot of Cerinthe too and they should be showing through but as there is no sign of life I can assume that the chickens ate those tasty new seedlings too.
 I look forward to many years of enjoying this self seeding gem.

 Laura gathered a few seeds of Golden Eye Grass when we were in Devon at the end of September.
 This plant is said to be happy in a rockery and around a pond so I have just sown the seeds into the garden in the hope of raising a few plants.
+Update 22nd April 2018 – No sign of this grass yet so I have sown 24 seeds into a module for another try.
 Golden Eye Grass – Sisyrinchium californicum is a rhizomatous perennial herb producing a pale green stem which grows up to about 60 cm.
 The flat, narrow leaves are grass like.
 The flower has six tepals.
 They are bright yellow with brown veining.

 By next Spring we should have a few more plants that can be placed around the pond.
-On the whole Im am very happy with it and my hope is that it will attract wild life, like frogs and newts, into the garden.
+On the whole I am very happy with it and my hope is that it will attract wild life like frogs and newts into the garden.